-Depreciation - Depreciation expense increased due to the acquisition of capital assets in fiscal 2018 and the first two quarters of fiscal 2019.
-Based on capital asset acquisition activity in prior periods, and expected capital additions during fiscal 2019, we expect depreciation expense will total approximately \$6.7 million in fiscal 2019.
+Depreciation - Depreciation expense increased due to the acquisition of capital assets in fiscal 2018 and the first three quarters of fiscal 2019.
+Based on capital asset acquisition activity in prior periods, and expected capital additions during fiscal 2019, we expect depreciation expense will total approximately \$6.5 million in fiscal 2019.

-Amortization - Our amortization expense decreased compared with the first quarter of fiscal 2018 primarily due to the full amortization of certain intangible assets.
+Amortization - Our amortization expense decreased compared with the quarter ended May 31, 2018 primarily due to the full amortization of certain intangible assets.
 We currently expect our amortization expense from finite-lived intangible assets will total \$5.0 million in fiscal 2019, including the amortization of intangible assets from the GSA licensee acquisition in the second quarter of fiscal 2019.

-Interest Expense - Interest expense for the first quarter of fiscal 2019 increased \$0.1 million over the prior year primarily due to higher interest rates on our line of credit and term loan obligations.
+Interest Expense - Interest expense for the third quarter of fiscal 2019 decreased \$0.2 million compared with the prior year primarily due to lower outstanding balances on our line of credit and term loan obligations.